 - Gum diseases: Rapidly progressing diseases of the gum tissue (periodontal diseases) caused by bacteria are good reasons for the dentist to suggest an HIV test.

 - Herpes simplex infection: Herpes is common among HIV-infected people.
 Red and painful sores appear in the mouth and on the genital and the anal area.
 This is caused by the herpes simplex virus.
 The skin and the mucous membranes are also affected.

-Symptoms Of HIV Infection Stage 4 Or AIDS
+Symptoms Of HIV Infection Stage

 The CD4 cell count drops to 200 from the normal range of 500–1,500 cells/mm3 of blood.